top of page

 He graduated summa cum laude from the Johns Hopkins University in 1994 and received a Distinguished Alumni Scholarship to study at the Washington University School of Medicine in St. Louis, where he was inducted into the Alpha Omega Alpha Honor Society in 1998.
 He completed residency training in Internal Medicine in 2001 at the Hospital of the University of Pennsylvania.
 After completing fellowship training in Infectious Diseases at Johns Hopkins University School of Medicine, he joined the Department of Medicine faculty in 2005.
 He is the Director of the Johns Hopkins University TB Research Advancement Center (TRAC).

-JUNIOR FACULTY
+RESEARCH FACULTY

 skaranika.jpg